Why Niche Marketing Strategy Increases Your Business Reach

 Side note – she also created a “blue ocean” for herself, as conventional wisdom is that all dog training is done in person, physically with the dog being trained, and she broke that paradigm by creating an online course for the dog owners.
 Nice!
 (If you haven’t read Blue Ocean Strategy, I encourage you to do so.
 It’s really great.)

 By focusing on one very specific need, and targeting all of her efforts to solving that one particular problem, she was able to focus all of her content, all of her marketing, all of her outreach to one specific audience – the audience of dog owners whose dogs did NOT come quickly when called.
 Had she NOT done that… had she gone the route of every other dog trainer, she likely would be stuck in that “average earnings” category along with the other 14,000+ dog trainers in the US.
 She’d be trying to talk to everyone who has a dog.
 And she’d end up talking in general terms about general dog training stuff.
+This same principle applies to all marketing efforts—just as email list segmentation allows you to send targeted messages to specific groups rather than generic broadcasts to everyone.

 Think about the problem you solve.
 The one, single, most important problem you solve.
 What is it?
 Be specific.
+This specificity is crucial because it enables strategic lead segmentation that aligns your messaging with your audience’s exact needs.

 Now think about the people for whom you solve that problem.
 What are their characteristics?
 What sets them apart from the rest of the universe?
 How do you solve that problem for a SPECIFIC group of people?
+This requires understanding customer motivations at a deeper level than surface demographics.
+Part of that deeper understanding means understanding what’s valuable to your audience so you can speak directly to what matters most to them.

 For example, let’s say you help people deal with conflict.
 That’s legit.
 But what kind of conflict?
 Family conflict?
 Workplace conflict?
 Relationship conflict?
 I get that you might be able to deal with all kinds of conflict, but for the purposes of narrowing your niche, pick the one that you most frequently find yourself working through with clients.